 The former mayor of Paterson, Joey Torres, had committed to seeing the restoration of the stadium by the end of his term in 2018.
 He left office in 2017 and accepted a plea deal in response to charges of corruption.
 Further improvements to the stadium may come with the efforts to upgrade the area around the Paterson Great Falls National Historic Park.
+Well, the restoration is complete.
+Now what about auto racing at what was once the mecca of the racing world?
+Could it happen?

-New Project – The Lost New Jersey Racetrack Project
+Mr. Local History Lost New Jersey Racetrack Project

 Ironically, the stadium’s first season also launched the twentieth-century New York-Metro area tradition of basing Big Apple sports teams in “Joisey.”
-In fact, two New York Negro League teams, the New York Black Yankees & the New York Cubans, made Hinchliffe “home.”
+In fact, two New York Negro League teams, the New York Black Yankees & the New York Cubans, also made Hinchliffe “home.”

 Hinchliffe National Exposure